Beacon Hill Institute (BHI)

 Suffolk University Funding

-According to Conservative Transparency (based on publicly-available 990 tax records), The Suffolk University has relieved nearly $1M in funding from the Charles G. Koch Foundation.
+According to Conservative Transparency (based on publicly-available 990 tax records), The Suffolk University has received over $1M in funding from the Charles G. Koch Foundation.
 It is reasonable to deduce that some of this funding may have gone to the Beacon Hill Institute.

 - David G. Tuerck — Executive Director